Shubham12sharma/Expirement6/README.md

 🔹 Theory (Short & Exam-Oriented)

-Mutual exclusion is a fundamental concept in concurrent programming where multiple processes/threads share a common resource.
-It ensures that only one process enters the critical section at a time, preventing data inconsistency and race conditions.
+Mutual exclusion is a key concept in concurrent and distributed systems that ensures that only one process or thread can access a shared resource (critical section) at any given time.
+This is necessary to prevent race conditions, where multiple threads try to modify shared data simultaneously, leading to incorrect results.

+🔸 Critical Section Problem

+A program is divided into:

+Entry Section – Code to request access
+Critical Section – Shared resource access
+Exit Section – Release resource
+Remainder Section – बाकी code
+🔸 Requirements of Mutual Exclusion

+For a correct solution, three conditions must be satisfied:

+Mutual Exclusion
+Only one process can be in the critical section at a time.
+Progress
+If no process is in the critical section, one of the waiting processes should be allowed to enter.
+Bounded Waiting
+A process should not wait indefinitely (no starvation).
+🔸 Methods to Achieve Mutual Exclusion
+Software Solutions
+Peterson’s Algorithm
+Dekker’s Algorithm
+Hardware Solutions
+Test-and-Set instruction
+Compare-and-Swap
+High-Level Language Support (Java) synchronized keyword
+Locks (ReentrantLock)
+Semaphores

 In Java, mutual exclusion can be achieved using: